aws-samples/cqrs-on-aws/cqrs-with-transactional-outbox-tlt-debezium/README.md

 prerequisites are executed.
 After that, please follow the steps bellow.

 1. Clone this Git repository to your local machine.
-2. On a terminal, navigate to the "cqrs-with-sqs" directory.
+2. On a terminal, navigate to the "cqrs-with-transactional-outbox-tlt-debezium" directory.
 3. Run "python3.12 -m venv .venv" (the "python3.12" part of the command may vary, depending on the version of Python that you have).
 4. Run "source .venv/bin/activate".
 5. Run "pip install --upgrade pip".